HomeFive of the BestFive of the best players to play for Barcelona and Real Madrid

 Gheorghe Hagi

-Regarded amongst the best players in world football at his peak, Hagi was the jewell in the crown of Romanian football during a golden period for the nation.
+Regarded among the best players in world football at his peak, Hagi was the jewel in the crown of Romanian football during a golden period for the nation.

-Two seasons in the Spanish capital brought mixed fortunes for the mercurial playmaker, however, struggling during his maiden campaign before hitting 16 goals in all competitions the following year, a hat-trick against Athletic Bilbao and a 40-yard effort against Osasuna the highlights of his career at the Bernabeu.
+Two seasons in the Spanish capital brought mixed fortunes for the mercurial playmaker, however, who struggled during his maiden campaign.
+He hit 16 goals in all competitions the following year, with a hat-trick against Athletic Bilbao and a 40-yard effort against Osasuna the highlights of his career at the Bernabeu.

 In a move likely to have pleased footballing hipsters, Hagi bizarrely swapped the glamour of Madrid for ambitious Serie B club Brescia, helping the Italian side to promotion before an immediate relegation.